 Cat-Cow Pose

-The Cat-Cow pose, also known as Chakravakasana yoga stretch, is an essential move in menopausal women and for a good reason.
+The cat-cow pose, also known as Chakravakasana yoga stretch, is an essential move in menopausal women and for good reason.
 It targets your spine and abdominals and involves moving your spine in a rounded position and then to an arched one.

-Experts reveal that this pose massages the tissues and joints around your spine that dry out with aging (2).
+Experts have revealed that this pose massages the tissues and joints around your spine that dry out with aging (2).
 This exercise keeps them soft and provides comfort to achy joints during menopause.
 It also improves balance and is an excellent supporting pose if you feel overwhelmed.
-Here is a step-by-step guide on how to perform this pose:
+Here’s a step-by-step guide on how to perform this pose:

 - Keep your back straight from the crown of your head to your tailbone.
 Similarly, keep your neck long by looking down and out.